12 Best Things To Do in Prague

 How long to stay in Prague

-Time is precious when you are on a trip and you should make the most of it.
+Time is precious when you are on a trip, so you should make the most of it.
 In my opinion, the minimum number of days you need to see Prague is 3, but if you are going to stay less days you can save time by planning your itinerary in detail and organising your transfers from the airport to the centre of Prague in an optimal way.
 In any case, here are some itineraries by days:

 Book your Prague Sightseeing Pass